• Share this on:

 Opportunities

-• The style is not trendy, but is based on supreme artisanry and a stable colour palette.
-With the proper marketing mix, you will be able to find a steady position in this segment.
+• The luxurious ‘home sweet home’ style is not trendy but based on supreme craftsmanship and a stable colour palette.

-• Interior decorators carrying this style are found at all major HDHT trade fairs in Europe.
+• Interior decorators carrying this style are found at all major European HDHT trade fairs.

-• The cocooning aspect of ‘home sweet home’ has growth potential and will move along with the lifestyle and buying preferences of younger generations.
-Following these patterns will be essential in order to make inroads in this trend, which will become mainstream in the coming years.
+• The cocooning aspect has growth potential and will move along with the preferences of younger generations.

-• The cocooning aspect of ‘home sweet home’ is particularly promising for specialists in home textiles, home accessories and Christmas, as well as in the cooking and dining categories.
+• Cocooning is particularly promising for specialists in home textiles, home accessories, Christmas items and/or cooking and dining.

 Threats

-• The cocooning trend will move into the mainstream and mid-market segments, thereby attracting suppliers capable of producing good volumes at accessible prices.
+• The cocooning trend will become mainstream and mid-market, attracting suppliers who produce high volumes at accessible prices.

 Tips:

-• Study the history of interior design, as this trend is firmly based on classical and historical styles.
-Use home magazines focusing on the luxury segment (e.g. Architectural Digest and Coveted).
+• Study the history of interior design, using luxury home magazines such as Architectural Digest and Coveted.

-• Follow terms like hygge (Danish) and lagom (Swedish) in marketing communication.
-These translations of the cocooning style of ‘home sweet home’ indicate that this has already become an international trend, with a strong presence in Scandinavian design.
+• Follow terms like hygge (Danish) and lagom (Swedish).
+These translations of the cocooning style indicate that this is an international trend, with a strong presence in Scandinavian design.

 • Study good practices.
-For example, Versmissen offers charming products that create ambiance for wealthy consumers.
+For example, Versmissen’s products create ambiance for the wealthy consumer.
 RV Astley’s lighting is inspired by art deco.
-Eichholtz targets nostalgic baby boomers, and Anke Drechsel’s luxury velvet cushions appeal to upper-end cocooners.

-• Visit the websites of the Maison & Objet and Ambiente trade fairs to find distributors working with this trend.
+• Check Maison&Objet and Ambiente for distributors working with this trend.

-At present, about 55% of the world’s population lives in urban areas.
-The UN expects this percentage to grow to 68% by 2050.
-In the coming years, more than a million people are expected to arrive in urban areas every week.
-The world will be crowded with more than 40 megacities — especially in Asia — with 50 million or more inhabitants.
-Europe will mainly be home to small to medium-sized cities, which are currently growing at twice the rate of megacities.
-This rapid urbanisation will exert pressure on urban space and push up housing prices.
+About 55% of the world’s population lives in urban areas and the UN expects that this will increase to 68% by 2050.
+In the coming years, more than a million people are projected to arrive in urban areas every week.
+Europe will mainly be home to small- to medium-sized cities, which are currently growing at twice the rate of megacities.
+This will create pressure on urban space and raise housing prices.

-As a result, consumers are adjusting to living in and decorating tiny urban properties.
-They are also increasingly adopting new forms of shared living, often in clusters of multiple generations.
-Homes are being adapted or designed with shared and private spaces, each decorated differently.
+As a result, consumers are adjusting to tiny urban properties.
+They are also increasingly adopting new forms of shared living, often with multiple generations living together.
+Homes are adapted to or designed with shared and private spaces in mind.
 This creates new directions in the development and consumption of HDHT products.

 Source: OAKO Denmark @ YouTube